 The 1/600 inch steps are indeed very useful when we scan at say 140 dpi.
 At some point in time, the scanner must take a row of samples at say row 129 of the 140 rows in the third inch of the photo.
 Whatever the dimension is, in this case we obviously need samples every 1/140 inch (0.00714 inch), and having finer motor steps certainly helps positioning to the right location on every row.
 The motor can always get within half of a 1/600 inch motor step, or within 0.000833 inch of the correct calculated location (in the worst case).
 That's within approximately 1/8 pixel in this 140 dpi case, and roughly ½ pixel up near 300 dpi (which has much smaller pixels; it's the same linear accuracy).
 In most cases, it will be much closer than half a step.
 The 600 dpi scanner models using 1200 dpi steps can be even more accurate for this purpose, even when scanning at 140 dpi.

 Higher values of interpolated resolution ARE suitable for Line art mode (1-bit 2-color, either Black or White, no Gray, like ClipArt or fax) when you desire a really huge image, and have a high resolution printer.
 We have come to think of interpolation as causing very poor quality in color images, but it shines for Line art, for which it is intended.
 Values like 1200 and 2400 dpi are for commercial printing of Line art.
 The Line art interpolation can create more pixels to smooth the Jaggies on the lines, like in penciled cartoon drawings.
 We like faked data then, it's pretty clear how to smooth the lines, there are only two color choices, either another black dot is added, or it is not.
-It is assumed of course that our output device can handle this larger image.
+It is assumed that our output device can handle this larger image.
 And there are practical limits, there is little benefit of exceeding 800 to 1200 dpi even for interpolated Line art.
 Smooth is smooth.

 If you have a 600 dpi printer, then scanning and printing Line art at 600 dpi can be advantageous.
 Depending on what you are scanning of course.
 Scanning newspapers or fax at 600 dpi would be nonsense for example.
 Sometimes if scanning text pages to make a simple copy, often 300 dpi is plenty regardless of your printer.
 But when scanning Line art, ideally you want to match your printers dpi resolution.
 If you have a 600 dpi printer, scan Line art at 600 dpi.
 If you have a 720 dpi scanner, try 720 dpi.
 Interpolated resolution is not a problem for Line art, it smoothes the jaggies.
 If your printer has two numbers, like 300x600 or 720x1440, scan at the lower of the two numbers.
 Do experiment a little.